AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a website/Build the Ghost blogging platform.md

 ## Step 6: Resolve the domain name to the IP address of the instance

 You must resolve the domain name to the IP address of the ECS instance, so users can visit your website by using the domain name.
-For more information, see[Configure the DNS settings for a domain name](https://www.alibabacloud.com/help/doc-detail/58131.htm).
+For more information, see [Configure the DNS settings for a domain name](https://www.alibabacloud.com/help/doc-detail/58131.htm).